Data Protection Information – Fraunhofer Institute for Digital Media Technology IDMT –

-Some information is transferred to the US parent company Twitter Inc. The Twitter International Company complies with the data protection regulations of the US Privacy Shield.
-Twitter Inc. is registered with the US Privacy Shield Program of the US Department of Commerce.
+Information is partly transmitted to the parent company Twitter Inc., headquartered in the USA.
+This company complies with the data protection regulations of the U.S. Privacy Shield and is registered with the U.S. Privacy Shield Program of the U.S. Department of Commerce.

 Please find more information on Xing’s data protection in Xing’s SE Data Protection Declaration.

-c) LinkedIn Ireland Unlimited Company: share on LinkedIn
+c) LinkedIn Ireland Unlimited Company: Sharing on LinkedIn

 With consent pursuant to the first sentence of Article 6(1), point (f) GDPR, we use components (videos) of YouTube, LLC, 901 Cherry Avenue, 94066 San Bruno, CA (USA) (hereinafter referred to as ‘YouTube’), a company of Google Inc., Amphitheatre Parkway, 94043 Mountain View (USA), (hereinafter referred to as ‘Google’).
 We use the ‘extended data protection mode’ option provided by YouTube.